- Fully online programme - no need to attend classes in Dunedin or sit exams at a local centre

 - Classes usually run on a Monday and Thursday evening from 7pm – 10pm with a 30 minute break.

-- Classes are recorded so you can go back and watch the recording at any time to help you with your studies and assignment preparation.
+- Classes are generally recorded so you can go back and watch the recording at any time to help you with your studies and assignment preparation.
 Recordings are available via Blackboard, the student learning portal.
 You should not rely on recordings it is not always possible to record every class.

 - An IT Support member will be on hand during every class to assist with any technical problems